abelmarnk/svm-hash/README.md

 This is mainly for **demonstration and experimentation**.
 In practice, Solana programs rarely use `HashMap`s — PDAs and account data are more common tools for state management.

-If you **do** use a `HashMap` or `HashSet` on-chain:
+If you **do** use the `HashMap` or `HashSet` on-chain:

-* Ensure your keys are usually **≥ 22 bytes** (like public keys or long byte arrays).
+* Ensure your keys are usually **> 40 bytes** (like long byte arrays or strings).
-* The hashes produced from hashing the keys are not guaranteed to be the same calling SHA-256 on the keys, they are to be used internally by the HashMap/HashSet.
+* Note that the hashes produced from hashing the keys are not the same calling SHA-256 on the keys, they are to be used internally by the HashMap/HashSet.

----

-## Notes

-* Benchmarks were measured when `Hasher::write()` was called once per key as most objects that implement `Hash` just give the hasher their byte representation and call `Hasher::write()` just once
-* Multiple writes per key may behave differently.
-* The syscall-backed hash is **not identical** to off-chain SHA-256 output.

 ---